able-app/docs/controls/Θ collections/bar/bar-card.md

-# Bar - Image
+# Bar - Card

-Collection:  A convenience wrapper around image cells for display in the bar component.
+Collection:  A convenience wrapper around card cells for display in the bar component.